Migrating from ECDSA to OAuth2

 JWT Auth Token authentication is NOT supported by our SDKs.

-If you are currently utilizing our SDKs, you will need to implement making requests using HTTP request protocol.
+If you are currently utilizing our SDKs, you will need to implement making requests using HTTP request protocol before moving on the the Implementation section of this guide.

 Postman Collection